Established in 1959, the Daniel Boone Regional Library (DBRL) system provides public library services to two districts, defined by state statute.

 All of Callaway County.

-- Columbia Library District
+- Columbia and Boone County Library District

-Within the 1965 Columbia city limits.
+All of Boone County outside the 1965 Centralia city limits.

-A contract binds our three member library districts into a regional library system under the authority of the Revised Statutes of Missouri (RSMo) 70.210, and the board operates under an adopted set of bylaws.
+A contract binds our two member library districts into a regional library system under the authority of the Revised Statutes of Missouri (RSMo) 70.210, and the board operates under an adopted set of bylaws.

 DBRL’s fiscal year runs January-December.
 The system is funded primarily through property tax income.
 State aid, interest income, grants, donations, copier/printer income, and other miscellaneous income make up the rest of the system’s operating revenue.